claranet/cloud-deploy-docs/source/rst/commands.rst

 Run | redeploy
 --------------

 This commands allows you to deploy an old version that has already been deployed in the past.
-This command is usefull in order to rollback a bad deployment of an application or a system configuration.
+This command is useful in order to rollback a bad deployment of an application or a system configuration.

 When you choose to use this command, you have to specify which deployment you want to re-deploy.
 Ghost will bring back this archive (generated by the ``buildpack`` step from the ``deploy`` command) and execute the half second part of the ``deploy`` workflow: